 Mike Tomlinson began his media career as writer, director, photographer and lighting cameraman, making films for specialist medical audiences in London and New York.

-Advances in technology have also changed the media industry.
-New digital equipment means it is possible to make films in more flexible ways and new platforms such as the internet have opened up interesting business opportunities.
-For the past 15 years, Mike has focussed on working with clients, such as the NHS, to develop ways to communicate using this new digital media.
+Advances in technology have changed the media industry.
+New digital equipment means it is possible to make films in more flexible ways and new platforms, such as the internet, have opened up interesting business opportunities.
+For the past 15 years, Mike has focussed on working with clients, such as the NHS, to develop ways to communicate using digital media.